rayankombargi/BattleshipGameProject_CMPS270/README.md

 Features
 Game Modes:
-Sinle-player: Play against an AI bot with two difficulty levels (Easy and Hard)
+Single-player: Play against an AI bot with two difficulty levels (Easy and Hard)
 Two-player: Play with a friend on the same machine, alternating turns

 Gameplay Mechanics: